Upstatement-Archive/ink/README.md

 ## wat

-This is set of tools written using [fabric](http://docs.fabfile.org/en/1.6/), a python-based tool for deployment + systems administration.
+This is set of tools written on top of [fabric](http://docs.fabfile.org/en/1.6/), a python-based tool for deployment + systems administration.
 The hope is that the annoying parts of setting up a new wordpress project will be marginalized by awesome productivity.
 If you'd like to contribute, fork it & change it & submit a pull request!

 ## Requirements